-Logitech Circle2 is a great surveillance system, but for a price
+Logitech Circle 2 is a great surveillance system, but for a price

 DSC_0067

-The window mount ($39), battery pack ($49) and outdoor mount ($29) are just a few offerings from Logitech that extend the Circle2’s functionality.
+The window mount ($39), battery pack ($49) and outdoor mount ($29) are just a few offerings from Logitech that extend the Circle 2’s functionality.
 If you buy three cameras, plus the mentioned accessories for a two-bedroom apartment, your total comes out to $657 (excluding taxes).

 But wait, there’s more!
-Circle Safe, the service Logitech built with AES 256-bit dual layer encryption, only enables person detection and motion zone awareness (say, you wanted to monitor movement at a front door) with a premium subscription plan.
+Circle Safe, the service Logitech built with AES 256-bit dual-layer encryption, only enables person detection and motion zone awareness (say you wanted to monitor movement at a front door) with a premium subscription plan.
 This service costs $10/month or $99 /year, per camera.
 For comparison’s sake, Canary’s connected cameras cost $10/month to run, but support three cameras as a start.

 Assuming you went with the monthly plan, that’s $30 to maintain three cameras, every month.
-It’s true, the Circle2 platform works well and has great software, but to keep the show running can be pricey.
+It’s true, the Circle 2 platform works well and has great software, but to keep the show running can be pricey.

-Thankfully, if you’re going for the wireless Circle2 ($199) it comes bundled with the $49 battery pack, so you do save a little on accessories there.
+Thankfully, if you’re going for the wireless Circle 2 ($199), it comes bundled with the $49 battery pack, so you do save a little on accessories there.
 It’s something to be mindful of.

 Costly or not, Logitech has a great home security tool here.
 If you pay the premium for software and accessories, there’s not much you won’t be able to keep a visual on.
-Honestly, a lone wired Circle2 unit is enough for basic monitoring.
+Honestly, a lone wired Circle 2 unit is enough for basic monitoring.

 However, it would benefit the consumer if Logitech created a starter bundle, with more than one camera unit and a few accessories to share between them.

-Because now, if you’re trying to know what goes on in every direction from the palm of your hand, you may find yourself running in circles over due to upkeep.
+Because now, if from the palm of your hand you’re trying to know what goes on in every direction, you may find yourself running in circles due to upkeep.

-Price as Reviewed: $179 at Logitech
+Price as reviewed: $179 at Logitech

 0